hathihuyen/Resume/README.md

 ## PROFESSIONAL EXPERIENCE
 ### Software Quality Assurance and Test Engineer,                                                               Jul 2009 – Feb 2012
 #### Vietnam’s Ministry of Natural Resources and Environment, Dept. of Info.
 Tech., Hanoi, Vietnam
-_Responsible for developing and implementing software programs to support access to the land information systems for the people of Vietnam_
+_Responsible for testing the land information systems for the people of Vietnam_
 * Tested Environment Land Information System (ELIS) software and websites for government departments of 5 provinces to ensure their products met industry standards and improved product functionality, usability, and user experience
 * Designed comprehensive test plans and test cases; executed cross-browser and cross-platform test of corporate and client’s websites; reported, tracked bugs/issues, and documented using the JIRA bug tracking system
 * Wrote software user manuals and managed software configurations and documents